The Collection for the Saints

 This gift was a service to Christians (II Corinthians 9:1).
 It was not being collected as a fund to broadly aid all the poor in Judea, even though in a famine (Acts 11:28-29) more than just Christians would have been affected by the lack of food.

-Though Paul is spending good bit of time discussing the collection, he knows in reality that he didn’t have to say so much because he knows they were ready a year ago.
-It was a year ago that Paul wrote the first letter to Corinth, but in that letter he answered a question they had concerning the collection (I Corinthians 16:1-2).
+Though Paul is spending a good bit of time discussing the collection, he knows in reality that he didn’t have to say so much because he knows they were ready a year ago.
+It was a year ago that Paul wrote the first letter to Corinth, but in that letter, he answered a question they had concerning the collection (I Corinthians 16:1-2).
 Therefore, the gathering of funds has been going on for more than a year.
 Paul used the eager start of the Corinthians to encourage the brethren in Macedonia to also give.
-Now that the news of their zeal has produced such overwhelming response, Paul doesn’t want the Corinthians to slip at the last moment and embarrass themselves and him.
+Now that the news of their zeal has produced such an overwhelming response, Paul doesn’t want the Corinthians to slip at the last moment and embarrass themselves and him.
 One reason for sending Titus and the other two brethren on ahead of himself was to make sure they were prepared.
 Paul did not want the Macedonians who might be traveling with him to find them unprepared while they themselves carried Macedonia’s gift.

 Thus the men were sent on ahead with this letter to make sure the gift was ready so it could be sent as a generous gift, and not as if it was wrung out of them.
 The amount is what each person chooses to give because he wants to give that amount.
 This something God has always desired (Exodus 25:2; I Chronicles 29:14, 17; Isaiah 32:8).
-Paul refers to giving as a sowing.
+Paul refers to giving as sowing.
 What is given isn’t lost, it comes back to the person at a later time, perhaps in a different form but often in greater amounts than given (Acts 20:35; Luke 6:38; Proverbs 19:17, 22:9; Ecclesiastes 11:1-2).

 Nor should this gift be looked at as an impoverishment of themselves.
 God is able to give back to them all things so they will have enough for themselves and extra to help others (Proverbs 11:24-25; 28:27; Romans 8:32; Ephesians 4:28; Philippians 4:19).
 God supplies both the seed and the results, so He is able to abundantly supply to the generous giver (Isaiah 55:10).
 The reason God blesses us is not for our own personal gain but so that we might liberally share with others.
 When we do so, we become messengers from God and the thankfulness flows back through our actions to God (II Corinthians 4:15).
-Therefore, it should not be looked as just helping fellow Christians, but as a way to bring glory to God.
+Therefore, it should not be looked at as just helping fellow Christians, but as a way to bring glory to God.

 The gift being sent by the Gentile brethren will prove to the Jewish brethren that the Gentiles really had been converted by the gospel because it changed their behavior.
 The Gentiles, instead of being separated from the Jews, are sharing their bounty with them and with all.
 Their confession of belief then is placed into action – actions that speak more than mere words.
-The Jews, in turn, will express their thankfulness of their fellowship with the Gentiles (Ephesians 2:11-18).
+The Jews, in turn, will express their thankfulness for their fellowship with the Gentiles (Ephesians 2:11-18).

 Many translations have “all men” at the end of II Corinthians 9:13.
 “Men” is not in the text and the supplied “men” is misleading.
 “All” refers to all others of the same type.
 Since it is a gift to saints that is under discussion (II Corinthians 9:12), it is a gift to the Jewish brethren and all other brethren.
 This is further seen by II Corinthians 9:14 when those receiving the gift express their gratitude in prayer to God.
 That is something the brethren would do, but not the world in general.